Alien Ant Farm: Early years (1996–2000)

-In 2000, after forging a friendship with the band Papa Roach, Alien Ant Farm signed with Dreamworks SKG for their second studio album, Anthology.
+In 2000, after forging a friendship with the band Papa Roach, Alien Ant Farm signed with DreamWorks SKG for their second studio album, Anthology.
 They proceeded to tour with Papa Roach to support the album.

 ANThology (2001–2002)

-In 2001, their cover of Michael Jackson's song, "Smooth Criminal", was a No. 1 single in Australia and New Zealand, a No. 3 single in the UK, and No. 1 on the US Modern Rock charts.
+In 2001, their cover of Michael Jackson's song, "Smooth Criminal", was a No. 1 single in Australia and No. 4 in New Zealand, a No. 3 single in the UK, and No. 1 on the US Modern Rock charts.
 The music video features numerous homages to Michael Jackson and his videos.
 Corso, the band's guitarist, addressed this in an MTV interview on the set of the music video, saying, "We want to pay homage to Michael Jackson, but on our level.
 Obviously we're not that glitzy, so we just want to tastefully take the stuff that's cool in his videos and apply it in our own dirty little backyard way."

 The song appeared on the soundtrack of the first season of WWE Tough Enough and in the film American Pie 2.
 Their following single "Movies" was a Top 5 hit in the UK and a Top 20 hit in New Zealand.
 The band began touring in promotion of these two singles and their album, which later went platinum.

 In spring of 2002, the band contributed "Bug Bytes" to the first Spider-Man soundtrack.

 In May 2002, the band was involved in a bus accident while touring in Spain.
 While the whole band suffered minor injuries, the driver, 26-year-old Christopher Holland, was killed, and lead singer Mitchell suffered a fractured C2 vertebra.